Principal's Message February 16-20th

 If possible, all families are asked to consider alternative transportation options.
 Please walk or bike to school if possible.
 It would also be helpful if students are dropped off a couple of blocks away from the school and vehicles do not enter our school’s parking lot.

-Please note that this year, students are only permitted to park in the Student Lot on the right side of our parking lot near our Portable classrooms.
+Students are only permitted to park in the Student Lot on the right side of our parking lot near our Portable classrooms.
 Students are not permitted to park in the Staff Lot.

 All students wishing to park on school property must apply for a Parking pass.
 Application forms may be picked up at the office.